Travelling Internationally for the First Time? Here’s What You Should Know

 A visa is a permit that allows you to be in the country for the duration of your stay.
 Not all countries require US travellers to obtain visas, including many European countries.
 For countries that do require visas, you must obtain the document from the country’s consulate in advance or you will not be allowed to board your flight.

 The COVID pandemic has, unfortunately, made travel slightly more complicated.
 Be sure to check your destination’s COVID-related entry requirements, including what proof the country requires for vaccinations, how far in advance of travel you can take PCR tests, and how the country deals with vaccination exemptions.

 Check with the country’s consulate for advice on where to find entry locator forms, which may be either paper documents or electronic.
 Also, check to see if your destination is on the CDC’s list of high-risk countries, so you can take appropriate precautions as you travel.

 Consider Travel Insurance

-We can tell you how to use packing spaces and how to pack your carry-on, but none of this matters if your flight gets canceled, your luggage gets stolen, or you have a medical emergency while abroad.
+We can tell you how to use packing spaces and how to pack your carry-on, but none of this matters if your flight gets cancelled, your luggage gets stolen, or you have a medical emergency while abroad.
 For these reasons and many more, securing travel insurance is one of the most important international travel tips we know.

 Most people never have to make a claim on their travel insurance, which sometimes leads to the assumption that travel insurance is an unnecessary expense.
-This isn’t true: travel insurance is a sensible precaution all international travelers should consider.
+This isn’t true: travel insurance is a sensible precaution all international travellers should consider.

 Be sure you understand what events your travel insurance policy covers.
 While often associated with major problems such as medical emergencies, travel insurance can cover a wide array of expenses, including the impact delayed baggage or a broken camera could have on your journey.